christofferholmstedt/eclipse-plugin-tested/README.md

   5. Mark non-invoked methods with a red marker

 Functionality needed
-  1. Try to activate something when JUnit tests have finished.
+  1. Run a method after each test is ran.
-  2. Give some results back to the user.
+  2. Run a method after all tests have finished.